 From the clear difference between the variation of SOC under forest and field crop land use systems, we interpret that the land use factor dominates the SOC distribution compared to the slope factor.

 In general, steep slopes had a lower SOC content than flat land, as they are more vulnerable to erosion, especially when associated with inappropriate management and overuse (Reza et al., 2016 and Bouraima et al., 2016).
 Cropland in sloping areas are highly vulnerable to water erosion, which leads to extensive soil disturbance, while land use patterns affect vegetation cover, soil physical properties such as SOC and surface litter.
 Therefore, this provokes the runoff and soil erosion processes accompanying nutrition loss (Dagnew et al., 2017 and Montenegro et al., 2013).
 Therefore, the extent of nutrition loss differs according to land use systems, as it is the case with cereal monoculture in the study site.

+Therefore, under different land use systems, the difference in SOC contents is related to the effect of variation in the land use systems intensity along the toposequences.
+As shown by our results, higher SOC contents were recorded in the forest where there is less disturbance and use and statistically the slope has no significant effect on the SOC variation.
+In the field cropping area, where soils are overused and are subject to continuous intensive cultivation without appropriate soil management practices, this condition has contributed to the degradation of the important soil quality indicators such as SOC.
+Hence, in order to improve and maintain the soil quality parameters for sustainable productivity, it is crucial to reduce intensive cultivation, and integrate the use of inorganic and organic fertilizers.

+In agricultural areas, continuous intensive cultivation without appropriate soil management practices has contributed to loss of SOC.
+Kravchenko et al. (2002) and Jiang and Thelen (2004) found that within variability in topography, slope was considered as a major crop yield-limiting factor.

+Correspondingly, after plantation of permanent crops in combination with field crops, SOC contents were enhanced, in keeping with the tendency of the highest SOC contents in flat areas and the lowest in steep areas.
+Herrick and Wander (1997) showed that after introducing permanent crops, the slope significantly affects SOC contents.